vascoalramos/portfolio/content/about/about.md

 Hello!
 I'm Vasco Ramos, a 20-year-old student at the University of Aveiro, from the district of Viseu.
 I'm currently in the last year of my 3-year Bachelor Degree in the fields of Computer Science and Software Engineering.

-I'm passionate about Databases, Software Engineering (mostly Backend and DevOps), Machine Learning, Data Science and Data Engineering.
+I'm passionate about Databases, Software Engineering, Web and Micro Services, DevOps and Data Engineering.

 During these years at the University of Aveiro, I always tried to enrich my academic path with other activities such as volunteer work and associativism within the university.
 With that in mind, I am a mentor to first-year students.